|Best Overall||Brocock Commander XR||SEE IT||

 The .22 caliber is arguably the most popular caliber being used in PCP air rifles, and right behind the .177 in spring piston guns.
 If we look specifically at hunting applications, the .22 is probably the most widely used caliber.

 They’re the most popular for good reason.
-There’s a broad selection of .22 rifles, they’re flat shooting, and have good terminal performance.
+There’s a broad selection of .22 rifles; they’re flat shooting, and have good terminal performance.
 There’s also a vast range of affordable pellets in varying designs and weights.
 I’d advise you to look at the online retailers when choosing pellets for your .22 air rifle, as they will have a much better selection and often better prices than you’ll find in a big box store.
-If you choose the right gun and the right projectile, a .22 caliber air rifle will serve you very well whether you plink, shoot competition, or hunt.
+If you choose the right gun and the right projectile, one of the best .22 air rifles will serve you well whether you plink, shoot competition, or hunt.